/

 Does Verizon Fios have symmetrical speeds?

-Verizon says most Fios plans offer matching download and upload speeds, which is one of the main reasons the service still stands out against traditional cable internet.
+Verizon says most Fios plans offer matching or nearly matching download and upload speeds, which is one of the main reasons the service still stands out against traditional cable internet.

 How We Rated Verizon Fios

-Method note This review was first published on 23 August 2025 with an 8.3/10 score.
-It was updated on 23 April 2026 after reviewing Verizon Fios again through the lens of product quality, current official availability, broader market fit, and the continuing gap between the strong fiber product and the more mixed reputation picture.
+Method note This review was first published on 23 August 2025 with an 8.3/10 score, then updated to 8.4/10 on 23 April 2026.
+It was reviewed again on 2 June 2026 for current Verizon Fios product positioning, official availability language, plan-speed language, broader market fit, and the continuing gap between the strong fiber product and the more mixed reputation picture.
+The score remains unchanged.

 To keep things fair, we use the same weighting system across all our ISP reviews.
 The verdict bars above and the methodology below use the same six categories.
-Here is how the updated 8.4/10 score for Verizon Fios was calculated:
+Here is how the unchanged 8.4/10 score for Verizon Fios is calculated:

 89 × 35% + 86 × 25% + 82 × 15% + 74 × 10% + 70 × 10% + 86 × 5% = 83.65/100 → 8.4/10